 PRESCOTT: May I make a suggestion.
-If we were standing in Daniel's day and this vision was presented to us, then we might wonder how it would be fulfilled-whether the 187 coming up of that one would crowd the other three out by the roots, or whether thereward it would come up and then three horns goddown afterward.
-But now we stand here and lock back; and we appeal to history to decide as to what three kingdoms actually went down under the influence of the Papacy.
+If we were standing in Daniel's day and this vision was presented to us, then we might wonder how it would be fulfilled-whether the 187 coming up of that one would crowd the other three out by the roots, or whether the three horns goddown afterward.
+But now we stand here and look back; and we appeal to history to decide as to what three kingdoms actually went down under the influence of the Papacy.